minima-global/minidocs/docs/runanode/testnetstatus.md

 ## What you need to know about…

-### ...your node
-Most importantly, you must be running **version 103.28 or above before the 31st January.** If you are not on this version or above, you may not be able to collect your coins at Mainnet.
+### ...Mainnet Bootstrap Phase

+The Bootstrap phase for Mainnet has started.
+This involves gradually moving all node runners to Mainnet from Testnet.

+Mainnet is a hardfork and therefore Testnet (0.103 and below) and Mainnet versions (1.0 and above) are not compatible.

+Once updated, you will no longer see any of your Testnet wallet balances and will not be able to restore a Testnet backup to a node on Mainnet.

+Please note that you will also have a different Seed Phrase on Mainnet to your Testnet node.

+Mainnet Version 1.0 is now available for:

+- Server users
+- Docker users
+- Manual node runners (on Desktop)

+The Android app will be released in the coming weeks.
 If you have installed Minima from the Google Play store, you can set your app to update automatically from the Play Store settings.

 :::info Checking your version
 To check the version of Minima you are running, check the status of your node.